lcostant/OMEGA/RGB/README.md

 ![plot](./188916_i0_a0_z3_rgb.png)
 ## Data releases

-The full set of synthetic images of high-redshift galaxies in IllustrisTNG50 can be download at:
+The full set of synthetic images of high-redshift galaxies in IllustrisTNG50 can be downloaded at:

 **(coming soon)**